 What's in the Bag

-There are lots of equipment reviews on the Internet so I will not review any of my equipment but I will however give you my opinion of what I think.
+There are lots of equipment reviews on the Internet so I will not review any of my equipment in the traditional manner, but I will however give you my opinion of what I think.
 Lets start with Camera Bodies.

 Nikon D3 Camera Body